The Top 7 Digital Marketing Trends That’ll Rule 2018

 Image via Stocksnap

-After intense research and dialogue with seasoned marketers and thought leaders in the marketing domain, we have compiled a countdown of the digital marketing trends that are poised to rule 2018:
+After intense research and dialogue with seasoned marketers and thought leaders in the marketing domain, I have compiled a list of digital marketing trends that are poised to rule 2018:

 In 2018, content marketing will rule the roost.
 Just creating unique compelling content won’t be enough; marketing and targeting it at the right time to the right audiences will matter most.
 Marketing automation tools such as HubSpot, Marketo, and SmartInsights, will gain popularity owing to their efficient data-driven marketing campaigns.
 Companies are likely to see the gains in time, efficiency, and publication regularity.